Danny393/Simple-FTP-Client/README.md

 Written in Python

-To run this FTP protocol type:
+To run this FTP protocol in the command line:

 python myftp.py "server name"\
 Where server name is the name of the server or its IP